Florida, USA: Hunting Reserve

 "Travel doesn't become adventure until you leave yourself behind."
 Marty Rubin

-Brad was a friend of a friend with a hunting lodge out near Cypress Ridge Hunting Reserve., an area similar to the everglades, and invited us to join him for the weekend.
-The lodge was often cut off by surface water so we couldn’t drive our hire car there, we had to meet Brad a few miles away.
-He arrived in an enormous home-made vehicle the likes of which I’d never seen before, the industrial wheels were 6 feet tall on top of which was a wooden platform with car seats bolted to it, a steering wheel and a gear stick and that was about it, it was open to the elements.
+This was Florida, and my host Brad was a friend of a friend with a cabin in the woods.
+The area was criss crossed by waterways so we couldn’t drive our hire car there, we had to meet Brad a few miles away.
+He arrived in an enormous home-made vehicle dominated by 6 foot tall industrial wheels, on top of which was a wooden platform with car seats bolted to it.
+A steering wheel and gear stick finished it off – there was no roof.

-After half an hour we arrived at Brad’s lodge which was quite sophisticated compared to the others we’d passed.
+After half an hour we arrived at Brad’s cabin which was quite sophisticated compared to the others we’d passed.
 He’d built it by hand and done a fantastic job.
-It had a huge double height lounge/dining area with a big stone fireplace that was the main source of heating, three bedrooms, a fully functional kitchen and bathroom and hot running water, all serviced by a rainwater tank and generator.
-Given what we’d passed on the way here I was pleasantly surprised and relieved we’d be warm during these unseasonably cold evenings.
+It had a huge double height lounge/dining area with a big stone fireplace that was the main source of heating.
+Three bedrooms, a fully functional kitchen and bathroom and hot running water were serviced by a rainwater tank and generator.
+Given what we’d passed on the way here I was pleasantly surprised and relieved we’d be warm during the unseasonably cold evenings.

 We were introduced to five men who were there for the weekend and it was immediately clear I wasn’t welcome.
 The men stared at me as though I was Medusa and then clustered together in a couple of groups, chatting in hushed tones.

-After dinner and several more beers everyone seemed to relax, we all gathered around the fire and I listened to the boys chat about their various escapades over the years.
-Brad’s son Eric was early twenties, he’d been bitten by a crocodile while trespassing and diving for golf balls on a golf course at night.
 Apparently he could collect $200 of balls a night.
 One night an alligator appeared out of the water and grabbed his arm.
 His friend grabbed Eric’s legs and so ensued a tug of war, shredding Eric’s arm in the process.
 Eventually the alligator gave up and Eric was rushed to hospital.
-He amazingly had the majority of use in his arm back, but it would never be the same.
-By the end of the story a couple of others were listening, and from then on, the beer and conversation flowed.
-I knew I’d never be accepted there but I’d made it half way through the door of acceptance and I was grateful for that.
+He amazingly had the majority of use in his arm back.
+I didn’t really have any stories on that vein so I simply congratulated him for being able to hold his beer.

-The next morning I threw on trousers and a shirt before heading to the shower – this was not a place to wear skimpy clothing, even if only darting from the room to the shower.
+The next morning I threw on trousers and a shirt before heading to the shower – this was not the environment for skimpy clothing, even briefly.
 I kitted up in my camouflage jacket ready for a day out, and then someone mentioned hunting.
 Hunting – what?!
-I hadn’t been told there would be hunting.
-But of course there would be hunting, Christ, what had Ian signed me up for.
-My first infraction was that I was there at all, the second was that I was vegetarian, if I said I couldn’t stomach hunting we’d be in for an awkward evening so I smiled sweetly and climbed up onto Brad’s tractor/ATV creation and sat sandwiched between two burly guys with shotguns as we headed out looking for deer.
+I’m a bloody vegetarian on ethical grounds.
+Christ, what had I signed up for.
+My first infraction was that I was there at all, the second was that I was vegetarian, if I said I couldn’t stomach hunting we’d be in for another awkward evening so I smiled sweetly and climbed up onto Brad’s tractor/ATV creation and sat sandwiched between two burly guys with shotguns as we headed out looking for dinner.

 Every now and then a sapling crossed our path and was soon flattened by our vehicle.
 I didn’t see why they couldn’t drive around it but I was hardly going to say anything.
-Next, a spider crawled across my lap, one of those with a huge bulbous back, it took everything I had not to scream and I gently brushed it away with the sleeve of my jacket while shivers shot down my spine, still smiling sweetly.
+Next, a spider crawled across my lap, one of those with a huge bulbous back, it took everything I had not to scream but quietly remove it without making a fuss.

-Back at the lodge the boys clearly wanted to put their shotguns to use so they set up the clay pigeon shooter for target practice. they offered me a go and I hit the target first time, I’d been to a shooting range years before and I happen to be a good shot, a useful skill to have, some might say.
-We settled in for more venison stew (spaghetti shapes and crackers for me) and beer in front of the fire.
-More war stories were shared (I had none to add that were anywhere close to the context), and so we wrapped up our stay at the lodge.
+Back at the cabin the boys clearly wanted to put their shotguns to use so they set up the clay pigeon shooter for target practice. they offered me a go and I hit the target first time.
+I’d been to a shooting range years before and happen to be a good shot, a useful skill to have, some might say.